1Gokul/1gokul.github.io/_posts/2020-07-14-HUD-And-Movement.md

 Once the Stamina gets depleted, the Stamina Bar will turn red and the Character will not be able to sprint till the Stamina regenerates to a value greater than
 `MinSprintStamina`, ater which the Stamina bar turns green again.
 I plan to add a pulsing effect soon.

+You can view the code of the project [here](https://github.com/1Gokul/MedievalCombatProject)!

 #### In Action

 - Sprinting while Unarmed